-'Therefore turn thou to thy God : keep mercy and judgment, and wait on thy God continually.'-Hos. xii.
-6.
+"Therefore turn thou to thy God: keep mercy and judgment, and wait on thy God continually."-Hosea 12:6.

-CONTINUITY is one of the essential elements of life.
-Interrupt it for a single hour in a man, and it is lost, he is dead.
+Continuity is one of the essential elements of life.
+Interrupt it for a single hour in a man, and it is lost; he is dead.
 Continuity, unbroken and ceaseless, is essential to a healthy Christian life.
-God wants me to be, and God waits to make me, I want to be, and I wait on Him to make me, every moment, what He expects of me, and what is well-pleasing in His sight.
-If waiting on God be of the essence of true religion, the maintenance of the spirit of entire dependence must be continuous.
-The call of God, 'Wait on Thy God continually,' must be accepted and obeyed.
-There may be times of special waiting: the disposition and habit of soul must be there unchangeably and uninterrupted.
+God wants me to be, and God waits to make me; I want to be, and I wait on Him to make me, every moment, what He expects of me-what is well pleasing in His sight.
+If waiting on God is the essence of true faith, the maintenance of the spirit of entire dependence must be continuous.
+The call of God, "wait on thy God continually," must be accepted and obeyed.
+Although there may be times of special waiting, the disposition and habit of soul must be there unchangeably and uninterrupted.

-This waiting continually is indeed a necessity.
-To those who are content with a feeble Christian life, it appears a luxury something beyond what is essential to be a good Christian.
-But all who are praying the prayers, 'Lord! make me as holy as a pardoned sinner can be made!
-Keep me as near to Thee as it is possible for me to be!
-Fill me as full of Thy love as Thou art willing to do!' feel at once that it is something that must be had.
+This continual waiting is indeed a necessity.
+To those who are content with a feeble Christian life, it appears to be a luxury beyond what is essential to be a good Christian.
+But, all who are praying the prayer, "Lord, make me as holy as a pardoned sinner can be made!
+Keep me as near to You as it is possible for me to be!
+Fill me as full of Your love as You are willing to do!" feel at once that it is something that must be had.
 They feel that there can be no unbroken fellowship with God, no full abiding in Christ, no maintaining of victory over sin and readiness for service, without waiting continually on the Lord.

-The waiting continually is a possibility.
+The continual waiting is a possibility.
 Many think that with the duties of life it is out of the question.
-They cannot be always thinking of it.
+They cannot always be thinking of it.
 Even when they wish to, they forget.

-They do not understand that it is a matter of the heart, and that what the heart is full of, occupies it, even when the thoughts are otherwise engaged.
-A father's heart may be filled continuously with intense love and longing for a sick wife or child at a distance, even though pressing business requires all his thoughts When the heart has learned how entirely powerless it is for one moment to keep itself or bring forth any good, when it has learnt how surely and truly God will keep it, when it has, in despair of itself, accepted God's promise to do for it the impossible, it learns to rest in God, and in the midst of occupations and temptations it can wait continually.
+They do not understand that it is a matter of the heart and that what the heart is full of, occupies it, even when the thoughts are otherwise engaged.
+A father's heart may be continuously filled with intense love and longing for a sick wife or child at a distance, even though pressing business requires all his thoughts.
+When the heart has learned how entirely powerless it is for one moment to keep itself or bring forth any good, when it has learned how surely and truly God will keep it, when it has, in despair of itself, accepted God's promise to do for it the impossible, it learns to rest in God.
+In the midst of occupations and temptations, it can wait continually.

 This waiting is a promise.
-God's commands are enablings : gospel precepts are all promises. a revelation of what our God will do for us.
-When first you begin waiting on God, it is with frequent intermission and frequent failure.
-But do believe God is watching over you in love and secretly strengthening you in it.
-There are times when waiting appears just losing time, but it is not so.
+God's commands are enablings.
+Gospel precepts are all promises, a revelation of what our God will do for us.
+When you first begin waiting on God, it is with frequent intermission and failure.
+But, do believe God is watching over you in love and secretly strengthening you in it.
+There are times when waiting appears like just losing time, but it is not so.
 Waiting, even in darkness, is unconscious advance, because it is God you have to do with, and He is working in you.
-God who calls you to wait on Him, sees your feeble efforts, and works it in you.
-Your spiritual life is in no respect your own work : as little as you began it, can you continue it; it is God's Spirit who has begun the work in you of waiting upon God ; He will enable you to wait continually.
+God, who calls you to wait on Him, sees your feeble efforts and works it in you.
+Your spiritual life is in no respect your own work; as little as you begin it, can you continue it.
+It is God's Spirit who has begun the work in you of waiting upon God.
+He will enable you to wait continually.